whalenpt/spida/README.rst

     }

-The GaussR shape class takes as an input a BesselRootGrid, an amplitude, and a width (also, potentially a focus parameter for complex-valued inputs).
+The GaussR shape class takes as input: a BesselRootGrid, an amplitude, and a width (also, potentially a focus parameter for complex-valued inputs).
 The GaussR::shapeRV() function returns real-valued double vector containing a Gaussian profile.